Cleaning and Custodial Services for the Main and South Interior Buildings

 Daily services include:

-- General office cleaning which includes dusting of all horizontal surfaces, cleaning glass desk tops, spot vacuuming or sweeping of carpeted areas where there is obvious dirt or debris, and spot cleaning carpet areas to remove stains.
+- Executive space cleaning which includes dusting of all horizontal surfaces, cleaning glass desk tops, spot vacuuming or sweeping of carpeted areas where there is obvious dirt or debris, and spot cleaning carpet areas to remove stains.

-- Thorough cleaning of all public rest rooms and restocking paper products.
+- Thorough cleaning of all public and private rest rooms and restocking paper products.

 - Emptying of waste containers in all public rest rooms, elevator lobbies, and kitchenettes.